 Scientific Name: Eublepharis macularius

 Description: Leopard Geckos are some of the most popular pet geckos for sale.
-Leopard geckos are known from getting their name from their leopard like patterning, which is quite reminiscent of a Leopard with black or dark brown markings on a yellowy-gold body.
-This distinctive coloring is not always present on many leopard geckos kept in captivity however, as captive breeding has created such a extensive range of morphs that these geckos can be found in a wide variety of colors and pattens.
+Leopard geckos are known for getting their name from their leopard like patterning, which is quite reminiscent of a Leopard with black or dark brown markings on a yellowy-gold body.
+This distinctive coloring is not always present on many leopard geckos kept in captivity however, as captive breeding has created such an extensive range of morphs that these geckos can be found in a wide variety of colors and patterns.

 Leopard Geckos are a relatively small species of lizard.
 They have long bodies, large eyes, characteristic faces and long wide tails, making them quite an attractive species.

 Size: Leopard Geckos generally grow to between 18 to 28 cms (7-11 inches) in length.